-I’ve already said yes, so of course I’m going to be more likely to give them my email ID in exchange for a 100% off coupon code.
+I’ve already said yes, so of course I’m going to be more likely to give them my email for their email list in exchange for a 100% off coupon code.
 It’s an easy lead magnet.

 Even the people at LeadPages, who specialize in optimizing conversions, were able to boost conversions by 60% when they employed a two-step popup over the traditional single-step one.

 This isn’t so much a tip exclusive to exit popups as it is for copywriting in general.

 But if you want your exit popup to work for you, this is no time for generic language and vague promises.

 Offering an eBook download to help your readers get more traffic might work.
 But an eBook offering advice to help them get 15,000 new visitors in a 50-day time frame will be much more effective.